 - learn basic assessment principles and concepts

 - design assessment instruments that are appropriate for their learning situations

 This is the third in a series of online courses for language coaches and is available only to those who have taken our online ICCT Foundations of Language Coaching class.
-(Printable pdf version of course descriptions for the three language coach courses.)

 This non-credit course consists of 15 sessions of approximately 2 hours each, to be completed over 5 weeks.
 In each session there will be one or more videos (usually narrated PowerPoint presentations), short readings, forums and/or applications questions to be submitted for feedback, and resources for further exploration.
 Participants interact frequently with the instructors and with each other.

 Partial list of topics

 - Benefits of good assessment